Complete the ACC Application for Admission:

 In person: Student Affairs Office (Room M2820)

 All students are encouraged to meet with an Advisor (Room M2010 - Main building at the Littleton Campus).
 The Advisor will assist you with transfer credit information (if applicable), academic planning, course selection, registration, and international student assistance.
-For academic planning, bring ACCUPLACER, ACT, SAT scores and/or college transcripts with you.
-Call the Advising Office at 303.797.5664 for walk-in advising times, or to set an appointment for Advising at the Littleton, Parker or Castle Rock campuses.
+For academic planning, bring CCPT or ACCUPLACER, ACT, SAT scores that are less than or equal to 5 years old and/or college transcripts with you.
+The CCPT placement test is designed to be taken one time.
+Any retests need approval and proof of remediation before being granted.
+A 7 day wait period is required before approval.
+Anything after a second attempt requires a 90 day wait period and approval with proof of remediation.
+Call the Advising Office at 303.797.5664 to schedule an advising appointment at the Littleton Campus, call 303.734.4822 to schedule an advising appointment at the Parker Campus, or call 303.660.3160 to schedule an advising appointment at the Castle Rock Campus.
 We strongly recommended each student meet with an Advisor each semester.

 9. Register for Classes